 Support of a Treating Doctor Is Important!

-Perhaps the most important medical ingredient for a successful Social Security Disability claim is the support of a treating doctor(s).
+In my opinion the support of treating doctors is crucial to a successful Social Security Disability claim.
 Why?
-Because SSA, by its own rules, recognizes that treating doctors are in the best position to give a professional opinion regarding a claimant’s impairments and their effect on his\her ability to work.
+Because your treating doctor(s) are in the best position to give a professional opinion regarding your impairments and their effect on your ability to work

-A properly drafted report by a treating doctor with a substantial history with the claimant, which clearly sets out the objective medical evidence proving a claimant’s impairment and also explains how the symptoms and limitations complained of by that claimant are consistent with the medical evidence, is going to be given special and sometimes controlling weight in Social Security’s disability determination.
+A properly drafted report by a treating doctor with a substantial history with the claimant, which clearly sets out the objective medical evidence proving a claimant’s impairment and also explains how the symptoms and limitations complained of by that claimant are consistent with the medical evidence, should be given great weight in a Social Security disability determination.

 Unfortunately, a lot of doctors don’t see helping their patients who have a Social Security Disability claim as a part of their job.
 Others think a simple letter to Social Security stating that their patient can’t work should be enough.
 And as doctors focus more and more on managing larger patient loads, responding to a request for a report from a patient’s disability attorney doesn’t rank high on their list of things to do.
 In fact, many doctors now simply refuse to give such reports and instead suggest referring the patient to a physical therapist who does functional capacity evaluations (FCEs are a series of tests designed to measure how much physical capacity a patient still has).
 But Social Security doesn’t like FCEs because it recognizes that they are only a snap shot of a claimant’s physical work ability and do not address what that claimant can do 8 hours a day, 5 days a week over 50 weeks.